Website migration: mistakes and tips

 Recommendations that help you migrate your website, with URL changes, successfully

 Note that these are general recommendations.
 Each case may contain some nuances.
+For example the migration of WordPress websites has its own specificities.
 That is why it is better to consult with an experienced web developer who has done migrations like this.

 Just do one thing